-The Company believes that cash on hand and cash flow from operations (and if necessary, borrowings available under the Company's existing credit facilities) will provide sufficient cash to enable the Company to fund its planned capital expenditures, make scheduled principal and interest payments, meet its other cash requirements and maintain compliance with the terms of its financing agreements for at least the next 12 months.
+The Company believes that, excluding the impacts of the pending nTelos acquisition, cash on hand and cash flow from operations (and if necessary, borrowings available under the Company's existing credit facilities) will provide sufficient cash to enable the Company to fund its planned capital expenditures, make scheduled principal and interest payments, meet its other cash requirements and maintain compliance with the terms of its existing financing agreements for at least the next 12 months.
 Thereafter, capital expenditures will likely continue to be required to provide increased capacity to meet the Company's expected growth in demand for its products and services.
 The actual amount and timing of the Company's future capital requirements may differ materially from the Company's estimate depending on the demand for its products, new market developments and opportunities and general economic opportunities.